jfcameron/http_request/README.md

 ## jfc-http_request

+Concurrent http request library, uses libcurl for implementation.

+A single thread makes requests then handles their responses asynchronously.
+Any number of worker threads perform the requests.

+### state of project

+currently supports GET requests

+### usage

-oo http requests.
-See demo/ for usage.
+See demo for usage.

+### building

+see .travis.yml